-Writing and delivering a eulogy can be challenging, particularly during a time of grief.
+Writing a eulogy can be challenging, particularly during a time of grief.
 But it can also be extremely rewarding.
 Think about it, you get the chance to pay ultimate homage to a life well lived.
-A well written eulogy is a long lasting gift, not just to yourself since the process can help you work through your grief, but to the family and friends that the deceased leaves behind.
+A well-written eulogy is a long lasting gift, not just to yourself since the process can help you work through your grief, but to the family and friends that the deceased leaves behind.

 The H.A.M.
 Method for Writing a Eulogy

 Lives are made up of large and small events, ups and downs, happy times and sad.
 That’s one of the things that can make it so hard to get started.
 There is just so much to say!
 You want the eulogy to be uplifting, so focus on the ups rather than the downs.
 This can include big accomplishments such as being named “Teacher of the Year,” or small things such as a favorite bow tie that became a signature fashion choice.
 Events such as the birth of children, military service, and professional awards can all fit into the highlights.

 - Did he or she have special interests?

 - How did he or she spend her time?